rexdf/pixiv_ugoira_gif/README.md

 Warning: This library may cause significant performance issues in your browser when is used to convert large animations (length and/or size).
 Sometimes the browser stops a little, but in the end the resulting GIF is shown, so please BE PATIENT!

+Note: In Chrome it may be needed to add the ".gif" extension when saving.

 This library comes with NO WARRANTY at all so USE IT AT YOUR OWN RISK.